Texhoma, Oklahoma: Transportation

 Commercial air transportation is available at Liberal Mid-America Regional Airport in Liberal, Kansas, about 62 miles northeast, or at the larger Rick Husband Amarillo International Airport, about 110 miles to the south.

+Rail freight service is available from the Union Pacific Railroad.

 Sites of interest

 Texhoma High School is housed in a pair of monolithic dome structures.

 NRHP-listed locations in the Texhoma area are: